top of page

 The ABA sessions can be different every time.
 For example, one day, your child might work primarily in a one-on-one setting, and then the next day, they might have a social skills group that they attend as part of their session.
 Another ABA session might involve working on behavior or communication skills.

-In addition, as your child acquires new skills and behaviors and challenging behaviors get less severe and frequent, your child's ABA sessions might get changed again.
+In addition, as your child acquires new skills and behaviors and challenging behaviors get less severe and frequent, your child's ABA sessions might change again.

 4. Length of an ABA Session Might Vary